Simulate your first Lightning transaction on the Bitcoin regtest network Part 1 (MacOS)

 Step 1a

-now let's open up the autogenerated bitcoin.conf
+now let's open up the autogenerated bitcoin.conf file with our text editor

 Add these settings below